 Sec.
-6-23. - Application for alcohol beverage licenses.
+6-22. - Application for alcohol beverage licenses.

 (a) Timing.
-Written application for an alcohol beverage license under this chapter shall be filed and sworn to by the applicant and submitted with the city clerk upon forms provided by the clerk at least 30 days prior to the common council meeting for which the item is scheduled to be considered, along with the applicable fees.
+Written application for an alcohol beverage license under this chapter shall be filed and sworn to by the applicant and submitted with the city clerk upon forms provided by the clerk at least 30 days prior to the date of the final common council meeting, along with the applicable fees.